SimranGahra/ENSE374-Cookify/readme.md

 We also extend our sincere gratitude to **Professor Yogesh Sharma, P.Eng.**, for his invaluable support, mentorship, and guidance throughout this project.
 His expertise and encouragement were critical to the successful completion of our work.

-Thank you to everyone who contributed to the success of this project.